AdobeDocs/lightroom-partner-apis/quickstart/upload.md

 If a Lightroom customer is entitled, an application should fetch the user catalog.
 Not all entitled customers will have a catalog.
 They may, for example, actively use other applications besides Lightroom.
 Only when they have engaged with a Lightroom client application will their catalog be created.

 If a user has a catalog, the application should obtain the catalog identifier for use in the upload APIs.
-Otherwise, an application cannot proceed further.
+Otherwise, an application can inform users that they must first log into an Adobe Lightroom client before they are able to upload content from the partner application.

 ```
 GET /v2/catalogs/00000000000000000000000000000000 HTTP/1.1